Ethics, Public Policy, and Health

 Talks at this conferenceAdd a talk

-Health and health care make a significant contribution to what we can do and be in our lives.
+Health makes a significant contribution to what we can do and be in our lives.
 Today, equipped with knowledge about the medical, social, and behavioural determinants of health, we have an unprecedented opportunity to achieve healthy conditions of life for broad and diverse populations.
-Conversely, through inaction or inattention we risk adding to health and social inequalities that arise between individuals, groups, and states, and may leave populations less healthy than they otherwise could be.
+Conversely, through inaction or inattention we risk adding to health and social inequalities that arise between individuals, groups, and states, leaving populations less healthy than they otherwise ought to be.
 The policies that state-actors adopt with respect to health and health care have a key role to play in negotiating between these alternate futures.
-Yet even with the best will possible, public policymakers, particularly in developing nations, must grapple with complexities introduced by limited resources, weak institutions, global power structures, complex relationships with international and private health actors, and local traditions and values, in steering a course forward.
+Yet even with the best intentions, public policymakers, particularly in developing nations, must grapple with complexities introduced by limited resources, weak institutions, global power structures, complex relationships with international and private health actors, and local traditions and values, in steering a course forward.

 About the Yaounde Seminar: